About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 Overall Zoom User Impressions

-We get a strong sense that, simply put, people really like using Zoom.
+We get a strong sense that, simply put, people like using Zoom.

 Many claim it’s much more intuitive and reliable than their previous communication tools and the other options currently out there.
 Zoom offers features that more basic tools like Slack don’t, which users feel cuts down on the need to use multiple software/tools.
 Plus, users consistently mention that its video conferencing options make teams feel much more connected, improve productivity, and boost morale in the work environment.